devangrajarora/Notes/ML/Crash Course/models.md

   * Compute loss value based on decided loss function
   * Determine direction to move for bias and each weight
   * Adjust bias and weight, repeat step 0

+**Model convergence:** State where model has reached it's minimal loss.
+Any further iterations of adjusting weights and bias will have little to no reduction in loss.

+### Hyperparameters
+Hyperparameters are parameters which are used to control the process of model training.
+Example:
+  * Batch size
+  * Learning rate
+  * Epoch

+Hyperparameters control the training process.
+Parameters (feature weights, bias) are computed during training.